Mike Hally (BA Hons 1st (OU))

 Past research interestsThe early computer pioneers, initially for a BBC Radio 4 series "Electronic Brains", first broadcast in 2001, then written up in more detail as a book of the same name, published by Granta in 2005.
 Local authority film censorship, forming a dissertation for my final Open University course in 2002 -"the Naughty Pictures Committees: local authority film censorship in Manchester and Salfor" and subsequently made into a radio documentary, covering the whole of the UK, to mark the centenary of the British Board of Film Censors in 2012.

-Impact to date has been through related radio programmes, journal articles and books, as referenced in this profile
+Impact to date has been through related radio programmes, journal articles and books, as referenced in this profile, and conference presentations.

 Currently (early 2017) approaching in middle of fourth part-time year of doctoral study, ie approximately 3/4 way through second FTE year.